teivah/100-go-mistakes/docs/index.md

 ### Substring and memory leaks (#41)

+???+ info "TL;DR"

-**TL;DR**: Using copies instead of substrings can prevent memory leaks, as the string returned by a substring operation will be backed by the same byte array.
+    Using copies instead of substrings can prevent memory leaks, as the string returned by a substring operation will be backed by the same byte array.

 In mistake [#26, “Slices and memory leaks,”](#slice-and-memory-leaks--26-) we saw how slicing a slice or array may lead to memory leak situations.
 This principle also applies to string and substring opera- tions.